-Mr. Gollwitzer combines trial and appellate experience gained as a federal prosecutor with sixteen years of legal experience, including jury trials and appeals, handling patent, copyright, trademark, and trade secrets litigation.
+Arthur offers clients a winning combination of trial and appellate experience gained as a federal prosecutor and more than 20 years of experience in handling patent, copyright, trademark, and trade secrets litigation.

 - University of Wisconsin Law School, J.D.
 1994, Order of the Coif

-- University of Notre Dame, B.A. in Economics 1991, Magna Cum Laud
+- University of Notre Dame, B.A. in Economics 1991, Magna Cum Laude

 The Federalist Society takes no position on particular legal or public policy issues.
 The people listed as Experts have spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 All expressions of opinion by an expert are those of the expert.